-EMS Live in Wisconsin is a podcast program streamed live the second and fourth Tuesday each month starting at 9:00 a.m. central time, and when important news breaks.
+EMS in Wisconsin is a podcast program released monthly and when important news breaks.

 Your Show Co-Hosts